If you love facts, trivia, and French culture, you’ll love this list of lesser-known and fascinating Facts about France.

 Benoit told Guinness he thought it was important that the record be held by France, which is known for its cheeses.
 Amoung the cheeses he used were ,

-The previous record for cheesiest cheese pizza in the world was held by Australian chef Johnny Di Francesco with 154 kinds of cheese.
+The previous record for the cheesiest cheese pizza in the world was held by Australian chef Johnny Di Francesco, with 154 kinds of cheese.

 24) The Louvre holds the world record for most visitors in one year.

-The Louvre, it’s the one museum in the world that everyone knows by name, even if you know nothing about art.
+The Louvre is the one museum in the world that everyone knows by name, even if you know nothing about art.

-It should come as no surprise then that the Louvre is the world’s most popular museum and averages 15,000 visitors per day, 65 percent of whom are foreign tourists.
+It should come as no surprise then that the Louvre is the world’s most popular museum.
+It averages 15,000 visitors daily, 65 percent of whom are foreign tourists.

 The Louvre got its name from a castle.

-The Louvre received its name from (Château du Louvre), a fortified castle built by King Philip II of France to reinforce the walls he had built around Paris for protection.
+The Louvre received its name from (Château du Louvre), a fortified castle built by King Philip II of France to reinforce his walls around Paris for protection.

 The fortified Louvre castle was later demolished to make way for the Louvre Palace.

-The Louvre’s original dungeons, along with two of the four original walls, were not completely demolished, and visitors can view the remains in a collection named Medieval Louvre.
+The Louvre’s original dungeons and two of the four original walls were not completely demolished, and visitors can view the remains in a collection named Medieval Louvre.